-EPA's last revision to the requirements for measuring lead in the ambient air was in 2010.
-The emission threshold for placing lead monitors near industrial facilities was lowered from 1.0 tons per year (tpy) to 0.5 tpy (Federal Register: Vol. 75, No. 247, Page 81126, 12/27/10).
+EPA's last review on the requirements for measuring lead in the ambient air was in 2016.
+The emission threshold for placing lead monitors near industrial facilities remains at 0.5 tpy (Federal Register: Vol. 81, No. 201, Page 71932, 10/18/16).
 The GA AAMP meets this requirement with lead monitors located in the Columbus Georgia-Alabama MSA in Muscogee County near a source of lead emissions.
-One lead monitoring site is required, and at its discretion, the GA AAMP has chosen to have two additional lead monitoring sites in the area.
-There is one lead monitor located at the Cusseta Elementary School (13-215-0011) site, and one at the Columbus-Joy Road (13-215-0010) site.
-The Columbus-Allied (13-215-0009) site has two collocated lead monitors.
-GA AAMP will shut down the Columbus-Joy Road site as of June 30, 2018.
+One lead monitoring site is required, and at its discretion, the GA AAMP has chosen to have one additional lead monitoring site in the area.
+There is one lead monitor located at the Cusseta Elementary School (13-215-0011) site, and the Columbus-Allied (13-215-0009) site has two collocated lead monitors.